mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/deployment.md

 ### Excluding dependencies from esbuild

-By default esbuild will bundle all of MikroORM's packages, including all database dialects (and their dependencies on database drivers).
+By default, esbuild will bundle all of MikroORM's packages, including all database dialects (and their dependencies on database drivers).
 This is likely undesirable since it will create quite a large bundle, and most applications will only need to interact with one database platform.
 To exclude these unnecessary dependencies, pass a list of exclusions to esbuild via the [external](https://esbuild.github.io/api/#external) configuration option.
 For example, if using the `postgresql` platform you can exclude other unneeded dependencies as follows:

 ```ts
 external: [